-Marino Arcaro got international recognition in 2019 with his large-scale Concerto Apinayé for guitar & orchestra, commissioned in partnership by the Audentia Ensemble and the Royal Academy of Music and subquently released by GuitarCoop.
-Among many reviews, the piece was described by acclaimed international guitartist Fábio Zanon as an “oustanding premiere and a momentous occasion for the guitar and for Brazilian Music”; sought-after composer Stephen Goss wrote, “Sometimes, something very important comes along.
-Rafael Marino Arcaro’s Concerto Apianayé is groundbreaking, moving, exhilarating, intense, and strikingly original…”
+Marino Arcaro got international recognition in 2019 with his large-scale Concerto Apinayé for guitar & orchestra, commissioned in partnership by the Audentia Ensemble and the Royal Academy of Music and subsequently released by GuitarCoop.
+Among many reviews, the piece was described by acclaimed international guitarist Fábio Zanon as an “ (…) outstanding premiere and a momentous occasion for the guitar and Brazilian Music”.
+Sought-after composer Stephen Goss wrote, “Sometimes, something very important comes along.
+Rafael Marino Arcaro’s Concerto Apinayé is groundbreaking, moving, exhilarating, intense, and strikingly original…”

-Furthermore, Marino Arcaro’s book of preludes for the solo guitar has been the focus of a Master thesis by prominent young guitarist Vitor Noah with supervision of guitarist and pedagogue Paolo Pegoraro at Die Universität für Musik und Darstellende Kunst Graz, in Austria, where his guitar music received appraisal from the examination jury with the presentation of a lecture-recital and a research paper by guitarist Vitor Noah.
+Furthermore, Marino Arcaro’s book of preludes for the solo guitar has been the focus of a Master thesis by prominent young guitarist Vitor Noah with the supervision of guitarist and pedagogue Paolo Pegoraro at Die Universität für Musik und Darstellende Kunst Graz, in Austria, where his guitar music was praised by the examination jury with the presentation of a lecture-recital and a research paper by guitarist Vitor Noah.

-Rafael graduated in Philosophy of Communication in São Paulo, Brazil in 2012 and did his Music Bachelors studies on his own as a self-taught student with the aid of theorist and musicologist Marisa Ramires Rosa de Lima and internationally recognised Brazilian guitarist and producer Paulo Martelli.
-After a brief course of studies in a Masters in Musicology at the University of São Paulo, he went straight to the Masters Programme in Composition at the Royal Academy of Music where he studied with Morgan Hayes and Chris Austin.
+Rafael grew up in the countryside of Brazil and moved to São Paulo for his Bachelors where he graduated in Philosophy of Communication and Film-Making in 2012.
+Following that, he did his Music Bachelors studies on his own as a self-taught student with the aid of music theory professor Marisa Ramires Rosa de Lima and internationally recognised guitarist and producer Paulo Martelli.
+After a brief course of studies in the Masters in Musicology at the University of São Paulo, Rafael got accepted straight into the Masters Programme in Composition at the Royal Academy of Music in 2016 where he studied with Morgan Hayes and Chris Austin.